-Similarity calculations are based on MolPrint2D fingerprints (Bender et al. 2004) from the OpenBabel chemoinformatics library (OBoyle et al. 2011).

-The MolPrint2D fingerprint uses atom environments as molecular representation, which resemble basically the chemical concept of functional groups.
-For each atom in a molecule it represents the chemical environment using the atom types of connected atoms.

-MolPrint2D fingerprints are generated dynamically from chemical structures and do not rely on predefined lists of fragments (such as OpenBabel FP3, FP4 or MACCs fingerprints or lists of toxocophores/toxicophobes).
-This has the advantage the they may capture substructures of toxicological relevance that are not included in other fingerprints.
-Preliminary experiments have shown that predictions with MolPrint2D fingerprints are indeed more accurate than other OpenBabel fingerprints.

-From MolPrint2D fingerprints we can construct a feature vector with all atom environments of a compound, which can be used to calculate chemical similarities.

-The chemical similarity between two compounds A and B is expressed as the proportion between atom environments common in both structures $A \cap B$ and the total number of atom environments $A \cup B$ (Jaccard/Tanimoto index, Equation 1).
+- Similarity calculations are based on MolPrint2D fingerprints (Bender et al. 2004) from the - OpenBabel chemoinformatics library (OBoyle et al. 2011). - The MolPrint2D fingerprint uses atom environments as molecular representation, which - resemble basically the chemical concept of functional groups.
+For each atom in a molecule it - represents the chemical environment using the atom types of connected atoms. - 85 MolPrint2D fingerprints are generated dynamically from chemical structures and do not rely - on predefined lists of fragments (such as OpenBabel FP3, FP4 or MACCs fingerprints or lists - of toxocophores/toxicophobes).
+This has the advantage the they may capture substructures - of toxicological relevance that are not included in other fingerprints.
+Preliminary experiments - by have shown that predictions with MolPrint2D fingerprints are indeed more accurate than - other OpenBabel fingerprints. - 91 From MolPrint2D fingerprints we can construct a feature vector with all atom environments - of a compound, which can be used to calculate chemical similarities. - The chemical similarity between two compounds A and B is expressed as the proportion - between atom environments common in both structures $A \cap B$ and the total number of atom - environments $A \cup B$ (Jaccard/Tanimoto index, Equation 1).

+- A threshold of sim > 0.1 is used for the identification of neighbors for local QSAR models.
+A - 97 low similarity threshold has the advantage, that predictions can be made even in the absence - of closely related structures, and that completely unrelated compounds are still not included - 99 as neighbors.
+As neighbor contributions are weighted by similarity in local QSAR models, - neighbors with low similarity have also a low impact on the prediction result.

-A threshold of sim > 0.1 is used for the identification of neighbors for local QSAR models.
-Compounds with the same structure as the query structure are eliminated from the neighbors to obtain unbiased predictions in the presence of duplicates.
+Compounds with the same structure as the query structure are automatically eliminated from neighbors to obtain unbiased predictions in the presence of duplicates.

-Local QSAR models and predictions
+103 Local QSAR models and predictions

 Only similar compounds (neighbors) above the threshold are used for local QSAR models.
-In 100 this investigation we are using a weighted partial least squares regression (PLS) algorithm 101 for the prediction of quantitative properties.
-First all fingerprint features with identical 102 values across all neighbors are removed.
-The reamining set of features is used as descriptors 103 for creating a local weighted PLS model with atom environments as descriptors and model 104 similarities as weights.
-The pls method from the caret R package (Kuhn 2008) is used for 105 this purpose.
-Models are trained with the default caret settings, optimizing the number of 106 PLS components by bootstrap resampling.
-107
+In this investigation we are using a weighted partial least squares regression (PLS) algorithm for the prediction of quantitative properties.
+First all uninformative fingerprints (i.e. features with identical values across all neighbors) are removed.
+The reamining set of features is used as descriptors for creating a local weighted PLS model with atom environments as descriptors and model similarities as weights.
+The pls method from the caret R package (Kuhn 2008) is used for this purpose.
+Models are trained with the default caret settings, optimizing the number of PLS components by bootstrap resampling.